Southwestern Motorway crash: Traffic at standstill

 Traffic has ground to a standstill for southbound motorists on a busy Auckland motorway after a crash.

-It appears a van towing a digger jackknifed on the Southwestern Motorway about 2.45pm.
+It appears a van towing a digger jackknifed on the Southwestern Motorway around 2.45pm.

 Two lanes are blocked due to the crash just after the Maioro St on-ramp.